 It may sometimes seem obvious from the next element, the body, but it is usually helpful to explicitly signpost to the recipient why you are emailing.
 Emails should be fairly quick to read and easy to process, and therefore it’s important to be explicit and clear wherever possible.
 Summarise the purpose of your email into one short sentence and let the reader know about that purpose early on.

 Much the same as in an essay, an email also has a main body section that relays whatever it is you are communicating.
 And, much like in an essay, the aim here is to be clear, concise and coherent and cohesive.
 Edit the body section of your email carefully, omitting any unnecessary detail and rewriting any passages that could be expressed in fewer words.
 Should your body section be larger than normal, consider also creating smaller paragraphs than you would in an essay so that the information can be scanned more quickly.
 Three of four sentences is normally about right.

 The last essential step in composing a formal email is the sign-off where you end the email with an expression such as ‘kind regards’ or ‘many thanks’ and then the author’s name.
-As we will see in Lesson 2 of this course, there are a few expressions a writer can select here.
+As we will see in Chapter 2 of this reader, there are a few expressions a writer can select here.

-Now that you’ve read through the basics of composing a successful email, you can review this knowledge by downloading and completing our Lesson 1 Worksheet.
-Then continue developing your knowledge of this topic with Lesson 2.
+Now that you’ve read through the basics of composing a successful email, you can review this knowledge by downloading and completing our Chapter 1 Worksheet.
+Then continue developing your knowledge of this topic with Chapter 2.